al-arz/al-arz/README.md

 I'm most proficinet with JavaScript, TypeScript and Haxe.
 Dabbled with many other languanges as well.

 Right now I'm learning (and re-learning) a bunch of things I somehow missed in the past years.
-Mostly "regular" frontend, but also things like how does V8 JIT-compilation work or when does pixi.js batch sprites its rendering, etc.
+Mostly "regular" frontend, but also things like how does V8 JIT-compilation work or when does pixi.js batch the sprites its rendering, etc.

 Also finishing my own game while **looking for a new job**.